 Looking for a beginner’s guide to Valheim?
 Valheim is a new entry into survival games, with its deliberate and charming PS2 graphics – everything about Valheim is a little different, which is why it went from an underground early access title to the top of Steam’s charts on its launch weekend, with over 100,000 players.
+In just four weeks, Valheim managed to sell over five million copies worldwide.

 Unlike other PvE survival games, Valheim reshapes how survival elements play out, so we’ve created a handy beginner’s guide for both genre veterans and newcomers alike.
 If you’re enjoying Valheim, you may also want to dip your toe in other crafting games, or if you love the Nordic vibes, these are the best Viking games on PC.